ma-ha/rest-web-ui/html/modules/pong-tree/README.md

 	}

 If `idField` is available a link is redered.
-Clicking this link will do a GET &lt;dataURL&gt/&l;ID&gt and an update of all resource IDs in `update` list.
+Clicking this link will do a GET &lt;dataURL&gt;&lt;ID&gt; and an update of all resource IDs in `update` list.